 There are so many ways you can study smart as a mom.
-When you do sit down to study for the test, make sure you are using your time efficiently.
+When you sit down to study, make sure you are using your time efficiently.
 It may seem simple, but actually studying the material that is on the test, identifying and focusing on your areas of weakness and using good prep materials can make a huge difference.

 Next, pick a place that will allow you to study productively.
 Perhaps this is locked away in your room or at a library that is open for socially distanced studying.
 Designating a space for study can help you to focus better during your study sessions.

 Having a set time and place to study will help you get the most out of each session, but don’t forget to bring work with you everywhere you go.
 Always having your materials on hand will allow you to maximize your productivity, and those 15- and 30-minute study opportunities add up quickly.

-Set up a study group with others who are prepping for the test.
+Set up a virtual study group with others who are prepping for the test.
 You can find groups online or through GRE/GMAT prep courses.
-If possible, try and find a mentor to walk through this process with you.
+If possible, find a mentor to walk through this process with you.
 It could be a person who has taken the test, an old professor or a GRE/GMAT test prep instructor.
-Don’t hesitate to ask them questions or for advice, and to reach out to them when you are struggling.
+Don’t hesitate to ask them questions and reach out to them when you are struggling.

 Enlist help around the house.
 If your children are old enough, assign them some of the household chores.
 If you have a spouse or partner, communicate with them and ask them to assist you in protecting your study time.
-When you go off to study, they take the kids.
 If you do not have a spouse or partner at home, ask family members and friends for help.
-You might also consider hiring a babysitter a few times a week so you can do some uninterrupted studying.
+You might also consider hiring a trusted babysitter a few times a week so you can have some uninterrupted study time.

 It is important to recognize that your kids are learning from your example.
 Your priority of bettering yourself for your family and persevering in furthering your education is an example that speaks far louder right now than an immaculately clean home.

-Tip #5 — Remember To Take Care of Yourself
+Tip #7 — Remember to Take Care of Yourself

 At Kent State, we are committed to supporting mothers studying to better themselves and their families.
 We have several resources to support you, like our Kent State Women’s Center.
-The center assists women through advocacy, education, offering referrals, education and information programs and services, and promoting dialogue and collaborative outreach support.
+The Center assists women through advocacy, education, offering referrals, education, information programs and services — and promotes a culture of dialogue and collaborative outreach support.

 Studying for the GRE/GMAT and going back to grad school is possible as a mother.
 You are strong, smart and extremely capable of achieving your dream.
 We can’t wait to see you thrive.
 In the meantime, feel free to request more information or start your online application today!